larsiusprime/polymod/README.md

  });
 ```

-**NOTE**: *On mac, the default application working directory is `<APPLICATION_NAME>.app/Contents/Resources`, which differs from Mac and Linux.
+> ***NOTE**: On Mac, the default application working directory is `<APPLICATION_NAME>.app/Contents/Resources`, which differs    from Windows and Linux.
 If you hard code the search path for your game's mod directory, be sure to account for this difference    when targeting the Mac platform.*

 Be sure to call `Polymod.init()` before you load any assets.
 Also note that calling `Polymod.init()` will clear your Asset cache.